 In (2), is a realization of the stochastic process (with a slight abuse of notation) in the classical stochastic approach or the single function of time in the FOT approach.

 Let be an asymptotically unbounded nondecreasing function.
-The time-warped version of
+The time-warped version of is given by

 (3)

-The time-warped signal is not poly-CS unless the time warping function
+The time-warped signal is not poly-CS unless the time warping function is an affine or a poly-periodic function.

 In the following sections, two approaches are reviewed to estimate the time warping function or its inverse in order to de-warp to obtain an estimate of the underlying poly-CS signal.
 Once this estimate is obtained, cyclostationary signal processing techniques can be used.